Filmed Theatre or Cinema?

 Peter Markham

-Author, consultant, former AFI Con Dir.
-Head.
-Sundance Collab Advisor-in-Residence.
-Book: THE ART OF THE FILMMAKER (OUP) https://linktr.ee/filmdirectingclass
+Author, consultant, former AFI Con Directing Head.
+Sundance Collab Advisor-in-Residence Book THE ART OF THE FILMMAKER (OUP) https://linktr.ee/filmdirectingclass